cpanse/recmap/README.md

-Released and tested versions of `recmap` are available via the [CRAN](https://cran.r-project.org/package=recmap) network, and can be installed from within R via
+Released and tested versions of `recmap` are available via the [CRAN](https://cran.r-project.org/package=recmap) network, and can be installed using the R shell via

 ```
 install.package('recmap')